 Omega-3 Fatty Acids

-Hot flashes are commonly triggered by spicy foods, nicotine, caffeine, and alcohol, so moderate your intake of these substances if you suffer from this menopause symptom.
-Changing your diet is the first step, but it does not address the root problem, which is hormonal imbalance.
+Although some women incorporate the aforementioned nutrients into their diet and moderate their intake of hot flash triggers - spicy foods, nicotine, caffeine, and alcohol - in attempts to manage the symptom, these measures do not directly address the root problem, which is hormonal imbalance.
 Click on the following link to find out more about hot flash treatments to complement a healthy diet and balance hormone levels.

 - Bani, S. et al. (2013).
 The Effect of Folic Acid on Menopausal Hot Flashes: A Randomized Clinical Trial.
 Journal of Caring Sciences, 2(2), 131-140. doi: 10.5681/jcs.2013.016

 - Complementary Therapies in Medicine.
 (2020).
 The effect of oral capsule of curcumin and vitamin E on the hot flashes and anxiety in postmenopausal women: A triple blind randomized controlled trial.
 Retrieved January 18, 2021 from https://www.sciencedirect.com/science/article/pii/S0965229919313068